 - Must file suit to enforce your bond claim within one (1) year of the last time work was performed and/or materials supplied.

 If you work in South Carolina, learning the laws above is a necessary first step in protecting your right to payment.
 You deserve to be paid for your work, so file your liens the right way.
-If you still need South Carolina’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your lien or bond claims, and do it the right way, contact a professional South Carolina lien lawyer who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Your business’s future relies on your ability to collect.
 Do the work to guarantee you never work for free.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,

 Quit Getting Stiffed.
 The chart can be found here to use when following these lien and bond rules.